burallib/bioprocess-data-analyzer/README.md

 A robust, interactive web application built with Python and Streamlit, designed to process, visualize, and analyze bioprocess and fermentation data.

-This tool is specifically tailored for **recombinant protein production workflows** or metabolic engineering processes that utilize a standard three-phase operational strategy: an initial **Batch** phase, an **Uninduced Fed-batch** phase for biomass accumulation, and a final **Induced Fed-batch** phase for product expression.
+This tool is specifically tailored for recombinant protein production workflows or metabolic engineering processes that utilize a standard three-phase operational strategy: an initial batch phase, an uninduced fed-batch phase for biomass accumulation, and a final induced Fed-batch phase for product expression.

 ## Important: Data Input Guidelines

-For the application to parse your data correctly, the input files (`.xlsx`, `.csv`, or Google Sheets) must strictly follow these formatting rules:
+For the application to parse your data correctly, the input files (`.xlsx`, `.csv`, or Google Sheets) must **strictly** follow these formatting rules:

 ### 1. Clean Data Tables Only
 The application requires "clean" tabular data.